bvirk/mypdf/README.md

 A true number ypos again keeps up after the latest true number.

 #### align
 is one of LEFT, CENTER OR RIGHT. if align=center, width is the size line is centered in.
-If align is LEFT or RIGHT width has no effect and can be set til zero.
+If align is LEFT or RIGHT width has no effect and can be set til zero. x is from LEFT or RIGHT margin.

 #### lines
-is subject for enterpolation - the replacement mechanism known from php - but ${} surrounding is mandatory.
+is subject for interpolation - the replacement mechanism known from php - but ${} surrounding is mandatory.